crashdean/bike_sharing/README.md

 ### Summary

-  In summary, the Citibike share program in New York seems to serve a large number of riders per day.
-With most of the riders being maale and on weekdays.
-  The large number of bike ID's in servecs show that there are a need for such services.
-To translate this data to the city of Des Moines Iowa, we would need to tetermine things like average distance of housing to most jobs in the city.
-We would need to find suitable locations for the bikes to be place near exsisting public transportation routes.
+  In summary, the Citibike share program in New York serve a large number of riders per day.
+With most of the riders being male and on weekdays, we still see an overall high customer usage.
+The large number of bike ID's in service does show that there is a need for such services.
+To translate this data to the city of Des Moines Iowa, we would need to supply more data analysis.
+One of this would be the average distance of housing to most jobs in the city.

-user_trips_by_gender_by_weekday.png
+  Another would be suitable locations for bike placement along these routes and safe bike route for customers.